June 25, 2013

-Terry Engelder on the Federal Role in the Shale Gas Revolution
+Terry Engelder on Federal Role in Shale Gas Revolution

 As a part of the Breakthrough Institute's in-depth investigation of shale gas extraction and the role of the federal government in the development of many of the key enabling technologies, we interviewed Terry Engelder, professor at the Penn State and one of Foreign Policy's 100 Global Thinkers.
 Dr. Engelder has authored highly respected research on shale gas resources and is considered one of the nation's top experts on the geology and history of natural gas mining.
 As with our exclusive interview with Dan Steward, former Mitchell Energy Vice President, Engelder's testimony relates the long and productive partnership between the gas industry and the federal government that led to today's ongoing shale gas revolution.
 "The government got it really right," says Engelder.
 "In terms of a symbol of effective public-private venture, it's shale gas."